← All work

 The architecture

-A four-stage pipeline:
+A staged pipeline:

 1. Ingest — producer services publish a notification request (recipient, template id, channel preferences, locale).

 3. Persist-before-dispatch — the rendered notification is written to the MongoDB notification store before dispatch attempts begin.
 This guarantees we never deliver-and-forget; every send has a durable record.
+Because the notification is persisted before any send is attempted, every failed delivery already has a record to retry from — persistence is what makes safe, bounded retry possible rather than a separate bookkeeping concern.

 4. Per-channel dispatch — separate RabbitMQ queues per channel (SMS, mobile push, web).
 Channel-level back-pressure cannot poison other channels.